Jusuf Kalla: Second vice-presidential term

 In February 2016, Kalla told the United Nations Development Programme not to finance or carry out an LGBT (lesbian, gay, bisexual, and transgender) community program in Indonesia.
 Kalla previously stated opposition to LGBT campaigns in Indonesia, which he considered at that point as deviating from social values.

 In April 2016, Kalla reportedly criticized how Singapore, "never wants to sign" an extradition agreement with Indonesia, despite Singapore supposedly being the "country where the largest number of" Indonesian fugitives had fled.
 The Singaporean Ministry of Foreign Affairs responded by pointing out that an Indonesia-Singapore extradition treaty cum defence cooperation pact had been signed in 2007, while Kalla was also vice president, but the treaty was still pending ratification by the Indonesian House of Representatives.
 The Indonesian House had rejected the dual agreement in 2013 as "not favourable to Indonesia", maintaining that "extradition and defence are two separate issues".

-In December 2018, the issue of China's Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority was brought up in parliament.
+In December 2018, the issue of China's Xinjiang internment camps and human rights abuses against the Uyghur Muslim minority was brought up in parliament.
 Kalla said: "we don't want to intervene in the domestic affairs of another country."

+Criticism

+Racist statements

+In June 2023, Kalla claimed that Chinese people control the Indonesian economy, given their involvement in business and trade, which was reported by newspapers and social media platforms in Indonesia and carried the potential to fuel racial tensions in Indonesia.
+Moreover, Kalla does not consider Chinese Indonesians to be Indonesians.
+Kalla's racist remarks have sparked a range of reactions.

+Apart from that, he said that Chinese Indonesians are reluctant to become civil servants because of low salaries, while in reality, the opportunities for Chinese have been long limited by the government itself, which is questioned by a journalist.

 Personal life

 Kalla is married to Mufidah Miad Saad, with whom he has five children, Muchlisa, Muswira, Imelda, Solichin and Chaerani.
-His nephew is Munafri Arifuddin, who notoriously lost the vote to an empty ballot in the 2018 Makassar mayoral election following the disqualification of incumbent mayor Mohammad Ramdhan Pomanto.
-He lost the repeated election in 2020 to Pomanto, who was out of office as his first mayoral term was expired in May 2019.

 His career after the vice presidency has included many community activities.
 On 22 December 2009, he was elected as chairman of Indonesian Red Cross Society (Palang Merah Indonesia, PMI).
 Kalla said that under his leadership the PMI would build up stocks in the national blood bank to prepare for any increased demand for blood by hospital patients and victims of natural disasters.

-He also holds an Advance class amateur radio license with call sign YC8HYK.
+He also holds an advance-class amateur radio license with call sign YC8HYK.